Collectics Variety

 Royal Haeger is still best known for their animals, birds, and other figurines as well as the manifestations of these designs in lamps and lighting.
 Haeger is probably the best known manufacturer of 1950s TV lamps which have emerged as a major collecting area in themself.
 Still a family operation, Alexandra Haeger Estes (Joseph's daughter and great granddaughter of founder David Haeger) became President of Haeger Potteries in 1979.
 Much of Haeger's production is unmarked or had paper labels which most often came detached or were removed, so it is not unusual to find unrecognized Haeger pieces at bargain prices through flea markets and estate sales.

-Buy period Art Deco decorative arts on the Art Deco & Art Nouveau and Higher End Antiques pages.
+Buy period Art Deco decorative arts on the Art Deco & Art Nouveau and Fine Antiques pages.

 Buy period Royal Haeger, Hull, Metlox, McCoy, and more great American art pottery on the Collectics Pottery pages, or search the entire site for great antiques, collectibles, and crafts for every collector!